exploreshaifali/exploreshaifali.github.io/_posts/understanding_zaqar_pools_and_flavors.md

 	4. Weight
 **Name** is the name that you want to give to that pool.
 **URI** is the endpoint that your pool will have.
-**Group**, think of it like a tag that you want to given to more than one pool so that it keep you remind the purpose/capabilities of all pools that falls under that pool.
-Basically very few times a single pool will satisfy you, in most of the cases you will need a group of pools that you will need, so to keep track of all those pools you can assign them into a group.
-You can consider a pool as a node and a group of pool as clusters of pools that serve some purpose.
+**Group**, think of it like a tag that you want to given to more than one pool so that it keeps you remind the purpose/capabilities of all pools that falls under that group.
+Basically very few times a single pool will satisfy you, in most of the cases you will need a group of pools, and to keep track of all those pools you can assign them into a group.
+You can consider a pool as a node and a group of pool as clusters of pools that serve some common purpose.
-**Weight** is the priority that you want to give a pool to get register to with a new coming queue.
+**Weight** is the property that allow you set priority of a pool for accepting coming queues.
+More the weight, more likely it is for a pool to accept the coming queue.
 It cab be any integer more -1.
 That mean 0 is the lowest priority of any pool.
 So if you don't want a pool to get registered with any coming queue, you can set its weight to 0.

 ###Lets visualize things:

     1. You have created a queue
     2. Post a message in that queue

+After posting message to a queue, it get stored on a node(pool) on which you have installed your data plane, till the time message does not get expire or is not being destroyed.

     3. If you have attached a queue to a pool, message will go to that pool else it will go to default pool.

 Now question arise how to attach to a pool, let say you have a queue with name q1 and a pool with name p1.
 How will you register queue q1 to pool p1 so that all messages that you post to q1 goes to the receiver through pool p1.